Two-Minute Raw Nut Butter

 Homemade nut butter.

 Notice I didn't say "peanut" butter, because frankly, you can use whatever variety of nut you desire.
-And I'm not going to call this specific recipe "peanut butter" because then it would lead you to believe it tastes exactly like store-bought peanut butter, which is does not.
+And I'm not going to call this specific recipe "peanut butter" because then it would lead you to believe it tastes exactly like store-bought peanut butter, which it does not.

 I like to think of it more like a nut spread, really.
 It's like peanut meets butter meets spread meets coconut.